-The Fund is designed to replicate positions in a commodity index.
+The Fund is designed to track the performance of the Index.
 The market sensitive instruments held by it are subject to the risk of trading loss.
 Unlike an operating company, the risk of market sensitive instruments is integral, not incidental, to the Fund's main line of business.